Written by Editorial Team

-What makes this worse is that some of these conditions con be life-long.
-Apart from the birth defects mentioned above, there is also increased risk of:
+What makes this worse is that some of these conditions can be lifelong.
+Apart from the birth defects mentioned above, there is also an increased risk of:

-Once the moms are able to control the blood sugar levels effectively, they can very much have healthy pregnancy and healthy babies.
+Once the moms are able to control their blood sugar levels effectively, they can very much have healthy pregnancies and healthy babies.
 That said, the common risk factors for the baby associated with gestational diabetes are:

 You can read more about gestational diabetes and tips to maintain a healthy pregnancy despite it, here.

 Now, whether you had pre-gestational diabetes or have gestational diabetes, the key is to monitor and manage your blood sugar levels at all times.
 The following tips might help you get there:

 For more information on how to control diabetes during pregnancy, refer to Top 5 Ways To Control Diabetes During Pregnancy.

 You are likely to have some pregnancy complications like high blood pressure, miscarriage, and even stillbirth.
 If the baby grows in size the likelihood of having a difficult delivery increases, and you will have a c-section.

 After birth, you will run a risk of developing type 2 diabetes.
 It is absolutely essential for a mother who has diabetes to keep a good watch on lifestyle choices, maintaining an optimal level of diet and exercise.